TREASURIES-Traders ready for note auctions, U.S. Fed guidance

 By Ross Kerber

-Aug 24 (Reuters) - Stable U.S. Treasury yields on Monday showed traders preparing for a consequential week of new supply and guidance from the U.S. central bank.
+Aug 24 (Reuters) - Stable U.S. Treasury yields on Monday showed traders preparing for a week that will include of a barrage of new supply and possible insight from the Federal Reserveon how it will support the economy.

-The benchmark 10-year US10YT=RR yield was down less than a basis point at 0.6347% in morning trading.
+The benchmark 10-year US10YT=RR yield was up less than a basis point at 0.6493% in afternoon trading.

-The figure was roughly at the middle of the range where the 10-year note has traded since late March and indicated investors looking ahead to auctions of $148 billion worth of 2-year, 5-year and 7-year notes starting on Tuesday said Ben Jeffery, BMO Capital Markets rates strategist.
+The yield was roughly in the middle of the range where the 10-year note has traded since late March and indicated investors were looking ahead to auctions of $148 billion worth of 2-year, 5-year and 7-year notes starting on Tuesday said Ben Jeffery, BMO Capital Markets rates strategist.

-Remarks from Federal Reserve Chairman Jerome Powell scheduled for Thursday also could shed light on the central bank's next steps to promote an economic recovery.
+Remarks from Federal Reserve Chairman Jerome Powell scheduled for Thursday could shed light on the U.S. central bank's next steps to promote an economic recovery.

 "People are probably just squaring positions ahead of the more consequential events later this week," Jeffery said.

-Against the backdrop of a coronavirus pandemic that has killed more than 175,000 Americans, and an ensuing recession that has seen the loss of millions of jobs and President Donald Trump's erosion in the polls, U.S. Republicans plan a partly virtual, partly in-person convention this week featuring Trump speaking every night.
+U.S. Republicans formally backed President Donald Trump's re-election bid on the first of four days of a scaled-back party convention in Charlotte, North Carolina.
+Party members are meeting amid a coronavirus pandemic that has killed more than 176,000 Americans, erased millions of jobs and eroded the president's standing among voters.

-The S&P 500 and Nasdaq were set to open at record highs on Monday after the U.S. health regulator approved the emergency use of blood plasma in COVID-19 patients and on a report that the Trump administration may fast-track a vaccine candidate.
+Wall Street gained on Monday, setting the S&P 500 and the Nasdaq on track for record closing highs as optimism over potential medical advances to fight the pandemic helped keep investors in a buying mood.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, US2US10=RR seen as an indicator of economic expectations, was at 48 basis points, little changed from Friday's close but well above its recent low of 33 basis points reached on July 24.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, US2US10=RR seen as an indicator of economic expectations, was at 49 basis points, a basis point above Friday's close and well above its recent low of 33 basis points reached on July 24.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was roughly unchanged at 0.1493%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up less than a basis point at 0.1554% in afternoon trading.

 Price